 First Aid Merit Badge Class

-The First Aid Merit Badge Class is a Boy Scout advancement opportunity open to any registered Boy Scout.
-Every Scout is expected to fulfill ALL the requirements by attending classes.
+The First Aid Merit Badge Class is an advancement opportunity open to any registered Scout in a troop, crew or ship.
 Scouts are expected to participate fully in order to receive full credit for the advancements covered during the class.
-All Boy Scouts are required to bring a blue card signed by their Scoutmaster.
+All Scouts are required to bring a blue card signed by their Scoutmaster.
+Scouts will not be able to complete all of the entire requirements in just three hours of class.
+The blue card will be signed for only the items that will be covered in the class.
+Scout will need to complete the rest of the requirements with a merit badge counselor in their troop.

 Every patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out.”)
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.